OpenOCL/openocl.github.io/index.md

 * Solve **trajectory optimization** problems
 * Implement a **model-predictive controller** (MPC)

 The software can be used from Matlab and Octave.
-Python and C++ implementations as well as a unified optimal control modeling language are coming soon.
+Python and C++ implementations as well as a unified optimal control modeling language are under development.

 OpenOCL interfaces Ipopt [1] to numerically solve the optimal control problems and CasADi [2] to automatically calculate the necessary derivatives by algorithmic differentiation.
 It implements direct methods to optimal control (collocation/pseudo-spectral methods).